crisme95/websys-labs/lab7/README.md

 and courses tables.
 When creating the grades table, I had to look up how foreign keys are properly implemented and videos explaining how they are used.
-When inserting the courses, I used a random number generator for the CRNs and kept running into an issue of
+When inserting the courses, I used a random number generator for the CRNs and kept running into an issue of having a duplicate primary key.
+After researching about the error,

 Part 1: